feyworks/kero/README.md

 ### Clone the Polywog repository

-In your Rust folder, clone the repository:
+In your chosen Rust project folder, clone the repository:

 ```console
 cd ~/my_rust_folder